 To promote proper healing, avoid smoking, rinsing, or drinking through a straw for at least 24 hours.
-These activities can dislodge the clot, delay healing, and lead to dry socket.
+These activities can dislodge the clot, delay healing, and lead to dry sockets.
 A cold cloth or ice bag may help with any pain or swelling.
-It is important to continue to brush and floss normally, however, take care to avoid the teeth next to the tooth socket.
+It is important to continue to brush and floss normally.
+However, take care to avoid the teeth next to the tooth socket.

 When can I eat normally after a tooth extraction?

 It is best to wait at least 24 to 48 hours before gradually returning to your normal diet.
 After 48 hours, we recommend going slow while trying to eat normally.
 Complications do not normally occur, but contact your dentist if you find yourself in pain a few days after your tooth extraction.

 Can I brush my teeth after a tooth extraction?